Electrician Pre-apprenticeship Program

 • Program Code: 4511

-• Start Date: Summer
+• Start Date: April 27, 2026

-• Program Length: 16 Weeks
+• Program Length: 16 Weeks (full-time)

 Program Overview

-Kick-start your career into the Electrical Industry through our Pre-Apprenticeship Program in Electrical Construction and Maintenance, complemented by an overview of refrigeration and air conditioning.
-Qualified electricians are in high demand, due to transitioning to clean energy sources , increased emphasis on efficient energy consumption, and a booming construction industry and skilled trade.
+Kick‑start your career in the Electrical Industry through our Pre‑Apprenticeship Program in Electrical Construction and Maintenance, complemented by an introduction to refrigeration and air conditioning.

-Our tuition-free program includes skills training and assistance finding a paid work placement with an employer.
-Course materials, including textbooks, safety equipment and toolkits, are provided free of cost (administration and ancillary fees may apply).
-This is your opportunity to start a rewarding career and in demand skilled trade!
+This tuition‑free program is funded by the Ontario Government and provides hands‑on skills training and support in securing a paid work placement with an employer.
+All course materials — including textbooks, safety equipment, and toolkits — are provided at no cost (administration and ancillary fees may apply).

 Program includes: